gitpan/App-MtAws/README.md

 	(or just download and unzip `https://github.com/vsespb/mt-aws-glacier/archive/master.zip` )

-	After that you can execute `mtglacier` script (found in root of repository) from any directory, or create a symlink to it - it will find other package files by itself.
+	After that you can execute `mtglacier` script (found in root of repository) from any directory, or create a symlink to it - it will find other package files by itself
+	(don't forget to remove it later, if you decide to switch to CPAN install)

 ### *OR* Installation via CPAN